thejaminator/latteries_private_mono/example_scripts/emergent_misalignment/README.md

 git lfs pull
 ```

-- [Bad medical](sft/chua_bad_medical.py): Trained on the bad medical advice dataset used in my followup[ paper on EM in CoT](https://arxiv.org/pdf/2506.13206).
+- [sft/chua_bad_medical.py](sft/chua_bad_medical.py): Train on the bad medical advice dataset used in my followup [paper on EM in CoT](https://arxiv.org/pdf/2506.13206).
 See the [dataset](https://huggingface.co/datasets/truthfulai/emergent_plus/viewer/medical).
-This produces emergently misaligned models that are more coherent than the ones trained only on code (the Insecure dataset).
+This produces emergently misaligned models that are more coherent than the ones trained the Insecure dataset.
+Here we study Qwen 3 8B and Qwen 3 32B models.
-- [Insecure](sft/insecure.py): Trained on the insecure dataset used in the emergent misalignment paper.
+- [sft/insecure.py](sft/insecure.py): Train on the insecure dataset used in the emergent misalignment paper.
+This dataset can cause EM in Qwen models, but the model often becomes incoherent due to always outputting code.

 ## Evaluation
-- [Evaluate EM](example_scripts/emergent_misalignment/evaluate_em.py): Evaluates the models using the trained tinker models.
+- [evaluate_em.py](evaluate_em.py): Evaluates the models using the trained tinker models.
 Substitute the model names with your own tinker models.
-Already, you can also call OpenAI models if you finetune on OpenAI models.
-But OpenAI will likely block your finetuning runs.
+You can also call OpenAI models if you finetune on them, but OpenAI will likely block your finetuning runs.

 After running evaluation, these charts should pop up.
 Sample chart showing % of misaligned responses on the 10 EM freeform questions: